 3 hours.
-Class takes a selective look at the literature of the British Isles, from the earliest texts through 1660.
-Particular attention is given to the Anglo-Saxon, Medieval and Renaissance periods.

-Prerequisite: HUMA 205 Philosophy and Literature, any 100 or 200 level LITR course, or equivalent, enrollment in the William Penn Honors Program, or instructor permission.
+A selective look at the literature of the British Isles, from the earliest texts through 1660.
+Particular attention is given to the Anglo-Saxon, Medieval, and Renaissance periods.
+Prerequisite: HUMA 205 Philosophy and Literature, any 100 or 200 level LITR course or equivalent, enrollment in the William Penn Honors Program, or instructor permission.